Patipolt/pybimscantools/README_pypi.md

 ### Windows

-In windows you need to set an environment variable called **JAVA_HOME** to a 64 bit version of Java.
+In windows you need to set an environment variable in system variables called **JAVA_HOME** to a 64 bit version of Java.
 You need to install `Java`, if it is not already installed.

 | Description    | Value                                  |
 |----------------|----------------------------------------|